open-weather-vision/vantjs/guides/1-getting-started.md

 ## 1. Connect the vantage console serially to your computer

-When you connect your weather station console via the datalogger for the first time, it should be connected serially by default (even if you use the datalogger's USB version).

-However, if you have installed the Weather Link software, configured your weather station there, and _selected USB as the communication type_, you will need to run the **CP210X USB to Serial Converter**.
-This utility is included in the Weather Link software.
+The vantjs library needs your console to be connected serially to your computer.
+A possible setup would be to use the datalogger (also the USB version) and install the correct driver after that.
+The tool to install the correct driver is [**CP210X USB to Serial Converter**](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+This utility is also included in the Weather Link software.
 You can run it from the Windows Start menu by selecting _WeatherLink_ **>** _CP210X USB to Serial Converter_.

 ## 2. Install the vantjs package